HawkinsBA/Functional-Programming/README.md

 # Functional-Programming
-Assignments from CSCI 365 at Hendrix Colelge, mostly written in Haskell and Idris.
+Assignments from CSCI 365 at Hendrix College, mostly written in Haskell and Idris.